benfertig/timestamper/README.md

 * Select "About This Mac".<br />
 * In the "Overview" tab, look for either "Intel" or "M1" in the field titled "Processor".<br />

-Once you have downloaded the correct installer for your Mac computer, run the installer to install Python with Miniconda.<br />
+Once you have downloaded the correct Miniconda installer for your Mac computer, run the installer to install Python through Miniconda.<br />